cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

   - **Actions:** time in minutes - {1 ,2 , ...N}
   - **Reward:** - the total downtime

-We want  _APP_ to take actions that provide the highest possible reward.
+You want  _APP_ to take actions that provide the highest possible reward.
 In machine learning parlance, we want a _model_ that tells us which action to take.
 This scenario is similar to a traditional Multi-Armed Bandit (MAB) problem.

 ### Multi-Armed Bandit

-The term _Multi-Armed Bandit (MAB)_ problem comes from a hypothetical experiment where a gambler must choose between multiple slot machine (_one-armed bandits_) actions, each with an unknown payout.
+The term _Multi-Armed Bandit (MAB)_ comes from a hypothetical experiment where a gambler must choose between multiple slot machine (_one-armed bandits_) actions, each with an unknown payout.
 The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

-In MAB, the gambler has no information at all to make a decision.  _APP_ differs from MAB because we have some information available to the _APP_, which is the context.
+In MAB, the gambler has no information at all to make a decision.
+The_APP_ differs from MAB because you have some information available to the _APP_, which is the context.
 In the Contextual Bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.

 ### Policy vs. model

 We use the term _policy_ many times in this tutorial.
 In Reinforcement Learning (RL), the policy is roughly equivalent to _model_.

 In machine learning, the model means _learned function_.
 When someone says policy, it is more specific than model because it indicates this is a model that acts in the world.